empiricaly/recruitment/Readme.md

-# Empirica Recruitment (beta)
+# Empirica Recruitment - BETA

-Empirica Recruitment is an application meant to simplify the operations needed to recruit experiment participants using online participant platforms (currently on MTurk supported).
+Empirica Recruitment is an application meant to simplify the operations needed to recruit experiment participants using online participant platforms (only AWS MTurk supported at the moment).

-It is currently in early beta and will require some effort from the user to setup and use.
-It has been tested on limited experiments with up to 100 participants and multiple steps.
+**Empirica Recruitment is currently in early beta and will require some effort from the user to setup and use.** It has been tested on limited experiments with up to 100 participants and multiple steps.

 # Quick Usage